NukeMail

 Random address assigned.
 No ability to choose your own username.
 The address looks obviously auto-generated, which can trigger anti-spam systems that scan for patterns.

-Allows you to set a custom inbox name.
-You type what you want before the @, giving some control over the address appearance.
-A name like "[email protected]" looks more natural than a random string.
+You can choose your own custom inbox name.
+You type whatever you want before the @ symbol, so you have control over how the address looks.
+A name like [email protected] looks more natural than a random string of characters.

 Privacy

-Private inboxes — only accessible through your browser session.
-But the service loads ads and third-party trackers, which undermines the privacy proposition.
-Your browsing behavior on the Temp Mail site may be tracked by advertising networks.
+Your inbox stays private because it is only accessible through your browser session.
+The service loads ads and third-party trackers though.
+This undermines the privacy proposition.
+Advertising networks may track your browsing behavior while you are on the Temp Mail site.

 Private inboxes with a longer track record of operation.
 Minimal tracking compared to Temp Mail.
 Guerrilla Mail has generally maintained a more privacy-respecting stance regarding third-party scripts.